 Documents Required for a Flexi Personal Loan

-The common documents required to avail a flexi personal loan are similar to those required for a term loan.
-Some key documents needed to apply for a flexi loan are:
+The documents required for availing a flexi personal loan and a term loan are similar in most cases.
+Some of the main documents needed to apply for a flexi loan are as follows:

-- Identity Proof: PAN Card/Aadhaar Card/Voter’s ID/Driving License/Passport
+- Identity Proof: PAN Card/Voter ID Card/Aadhaar Card/Passport/Driving License

-- Address Proof: Aadhaar Card/Utility Bill (not more than 3 months old)/Lease/Property Purchase Agreement/Bank Account Statement/Driving License/Passport
+- Address Proof: Aadhaar Card/Utility Bill (up to 3 months old)/Lease or Property Purchase Agreement/Driving License/Bank Account Statement/Passport

 - Income Proof:

-- Salaried Individuals – Salary Slips/Form 16/Bank Account Statement
+- Salaried Individuals – Salary Slips/Bank Account Statement/Form 16

-- Self-employed Individuals – Bank Account Statement/ Previous Years’ ITR/ P&L Statement and Balance Sheet
+- Self-employed Individuals – Bank Account Statement/P&L Statement and Balance Sheet/ITR of previous years

-- Business Proof (for self-employed individuals & professionals): Certificate of Practice/GST Registration and Filing Documents/Partnership Deed/MOA & AOA/ Shop Act License
+- Business Proof (for self-employed individuals & professionals): Certificate of Practice/MOA & AOA/GST Registration and Filing Documents/Partnership Deed/Shop Act License

-Note: The above list of documents is indicative and the lender may ask for more documents depending on an individual applicant profile.
+Note: The above list of documents is indicative and lenders may ask for additional documents depending on the individual applicant’s profile.

 Apply for a Personal Loan online with minimal documentation Apply Now